Character list for Perfect Hair Forever. This is currently at only a starting state, and contributions will be welcome.

 - "Uncle Grandfather, I want perfect hair forever."

-A teenager suffering from a very early baldness who wants to aquire legendary "Perfect Hair Forever."
+A teenager suffering from very premature baldness who wants to acquire legendary "Perfect Hair Forever."
 He's the central protagonist.

 - All There in the Manual: At no point in the series is his full name ever said.

 - Actually, Uncle Grandfather says his full name in the first episode, but his accent makes it hard to catch it.

 - Crossdressing Voices: Gerald is obviously voiced by a woman, and a rather sexy sounding one at that.
 This parodies the highly feminine voices given to Bishōnen characters.

 - Dull Surprise: This is his normal voice, almost all the time.
 Likely intentionally.

 - Meaningful Name: A pun on Dragon Ball Z, and a nod to the state of his hair.

 - Prematurely Bald: He is a teenager with a combover.
 Just look at the main page image.

 - Would Hit a Girl: He has a sword fight with Brenda in the first episode for some reason.
 He loses.